 On March 27, 2015, the Company and GALIC entered into a limited liability company operating agreement to co-manage MCC JV.
 All portfolio and other material decisions regarding MCC JV must be submitted to MCC JV's board of managers, which is comprised of four members, two of whom are selected by the Company and the other two are selected by GALIC.
 The Company has concluded that it does not operationally control MCC JV.
 As the Company does not operationally control MCC JV, it does not consolidate the operations of MCC JV within the consolidated financial statements.
-As a practical expedient, the Company uses NAV to determine the value of its investment in MCC JV; therefore, this investment has been presented as a reconciling item within the fair value hierarchy (see Note 4).
-Investments held by MCC JV are measured at fair value using the same valuation methodologies as described in Note 2.
+As a practical expedient, the Company uses NAV to determine the value of its investment in MCC JV; therefore, this investment has been presented as a reconciling item within the fair value hierarchy (see Note 3).

-As of September 30, 2016, MCC JV had total capital commitments of \$100.0 million with the Company providing \$87.5 million and GALIC providing \$12.5 million.
-Approximately \$36.7 million was funded as of September 30, 2016 relating to these commitments, of which \$32.1 million was from the Company.
+As of September 30, 2015, MCC JV had total capital commitments of \$100.0 million with the Company providing \$87.5 million and GALIC providing \$12.5 million.
+Approximately \$16.5 million was funded as of September 30, 2015 relating to these commitments, of which \$14.4 was from the Company.